 The DLCC offers five locations to safely secure bicycles.
 Pittsburgh's network of bike lanes is easily accessed from the DLCC.
 Healthy Ride Pittsburgh, a bike share organization that promotes a sustainable and affordable mobility service, has 100 stations located throughout the city, one of which is at the DLCC.
-All Port Authority busses also provide bike racks.
+All PRT busses provide bike racks.

-In 2021, as part of MovePGH, a city initiative to provide multiple mobility options, a station to rent e-scooters was located at the DLCC and a station to rent electric mopeds was located a block away.
+As part of MovePGH, a city initiative to provide multiple mobility options, in 2021 a station to rent SPIN e-scooters was located at the DLCC and a station to rent electric mopeds was located a block away.